refi64/chromium-tar/tools/gn/docs/reference.md

   Generally, these keys will include three types of lists: lists of ordinary strings, lists of filenames intended to be rebased according to their particular source directory, and lists of target labels intended to be used as barriers to the walk.
-Verfication of these categories occurs at walk time, not creation time (since it is not clear until the walk which values are intended for which purpose).
+Verification of these categories occurs at walk time, not creation time (since it is not clear until the walk which values are intended for which purpose).
 ```